omarkamaal/se-assignment/README.md

 #### API

 The server needs to serve index.html when we visit `/index.html`, `index`, or just `/`.
-Any other url not suported should return the 404.html page
+Any other url not supported should return a 404 not found.

-The following API endpoint shoudl exist
+The following API route endpoint should exist

-`/quote` returns a JSON response that was randomly selected froim the database `/quotes` returns a JSON array as response containing all quotes.
+`/quote` returns a JSON response that was randomly selected from the database `/quotes` returns a JSON array as response containing all quotes in the database.

-- When a user clicks on the page on index.html; a script should send a `GET` request that follows the API descripted bellow returning a random quote form the database as JSON, which in tuen is then used to update the html page.
+- When a user clicks on the page on index.html; a script should send a `GET` request that follows the API description, returning a random quote form the database as JSON, which in turn is then used to update the html page.

-You need to write tests as well as run a coverage test suit
+You need will to write tests as well as run a coverage test suit

 ### Suggestions